rethinkdb/rethinkdb/test/README.md

 parameters on the command line.

 Some examples:
-* `log.py` starts a server and fetches log entries from it over the HTTP interface.
+* `log.py` starts a server and fetches log entries through the ReQL admin interface.
 * `progress.py` causes a backfill to happen and makes sure that the progress of the backfill can be monitored through the HTTP interface